teamniteo/handbook/2_Operations/work-process.md

 As a curator:

 - Announce in #development Zoom session to join into
-- Prepare joke or something funny to share
+- Prepare a joke or something funny to share.
 - As a curator, meet and greet everyone, especially first-time joiners.
 - Announce who is having the Lightning talk if one was prepared.
 - If you hear crickets, start rolling the ball with a question, an anecdote or a funny story.